sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 - The ignition signal (VR conditioned) Golf ICM gets actuated by ignition signal; spark event to distributor
 - Distributor spark to spark plug

-As the engine turns runs, the crankshaft turns whereby the VR sensor sees crankshaft movement by reading the missing tooth wheel.
-The original configuration uses the hall-effect with a trigger window in the distributor to mark the spark events.
-We aren't using the hall-effect to control spark so we can disconnect this signal.
-Instead, with the MegaSquirt, we can use the input `ECU #24 TACH IN` from the VR sensor where it will condition the AC sine wave into a 5V DC square wave, output through `IGN signal (#36 IGN OUT)` to the ICM.
-The ICM will ground the ignition coil's primary winding, collapsing the magnetic field and produce the high voltage spark at the secondary winding to the distributor and finally send spark to our spark plug.
+As the engine turns runs, the crankshaft turns, whereby the VR sensor sees crankshaft movement by reading the missing tooth wheel.
+The original configuration uses the hall effect with a trigger window in the distributor to mark the spark events.
+We aren't using the hall effect to control the spark, so we can disconnect this signal.
+Instead, with the MegaSquirt, we can use the input `ECU #24 TACH IN` from the VR sensor, which will condition the AC sine wave into a 5V DC square wave, output through `IGN signal (#36 IGN OUT)` to the ICM.
+The ICM will ground the ignition coil's primary winding, collapsing the magnetic field, producing the high voltage spark at the secondary winding to the distributor, and finally, sending the spark to our spark plug.

 You got it?!
 If not, you can read on in-depth to learn more.